dotnet/docs-aspire/docs/extensibility/custom-component.md

 # Create custom .NET Aspire component

 This article is a continuation of the [Create custom resource types for .NET Aspire](custom-resources.md) article.
 It guides you through creating a .NET Aspire component that uses [MailKit](https://github.com/jstedfast/MailKit) to send emails.
 This component is then integrated into the Newsletter app you previously built.
 The previous example, omitted the creation of a component and instead relied on the existing .NET `SmtpClient`.
-It's recommended to use MailKit's `SmtpClient` over the official .NET `SmtpClient` for sending emails, as it's more modern and supports more features/protocols.
+It's best to use MailKit's `SmtpClient` over the official .NET `SmtpClient` for sending emails, as it's more modern and supports more features/protocols.
+For more information, see [.NET SmtpClient: Remarks](/dotnet/api/system.net.mail.smtpclient#remarks).

 ## Prerequisites

-If you're following along, you should have already completed the steps in the [Create custom resource types for .NET Aspire](custom-resources.md) article.
+If you're following along, you should have a Newsletter app from the steps in the [Create custom resource types for .NET Aspire](custom-resources.md) article.

 > [!TIP]
 > This article is inspired by existing .NET Aspire components, and based on the teams official guidance.
 There are places where said guidance varies, and it's important to understand the reasoning behind the differences.
 For more information, see [.NET Aspire component requirements](https://github.com/dotnet/aspire/blob/f38b6cba86942ad1c45fc04fe7170f0fd4ba7c0b/src/Components/Aspire_Components_Progress.md#net-aspire-component-requirements).